The History of English Qabalah

 Michael Bertiaux's Angelic Gematria is in his masterful Voudon Gnostic Workbook (1989).
 David Rankine described a system of English gematria using prime numbers which he calls Prime Qabalah, in his book Becoming Magick (2004).

-This spree included performing the evocations from the Key of Solomon, completing the 18-month working described in The Book of Abramelin via the Bornless Ritual, then successfully invoking his Holy Guardian Angel for its Knowledge and Conversation, ascending the Middle Pillar of the Tree of Life, and culminating with what is known as crossing the abyss by confronting the demon Choronzon at the threshold of Da'ath.
+This spree included performing the evocations from the Key of Solomon, completing the 6-to-18-month working described in The Book of Abramelin via the Bornless Ritual, then successfully invoking his Holy Guardian Angel for its Knowledge and Conversation, ascending the Middle Pillar of the Tree of Life, and culminating with what is known as crossing the abyss by confronting the demon Choronzon at the threshold of Da'ath.

 This system is based on one of the Holy Books of Thelema by Aleister Crowley in 1907, called Liber Trigrammaton, sub figura XXVII -- Being the Book of the Mutations of the Tao with the Yin and the Yang, which are 27 three-line glyphs known as 'trigrams', composed of a solid line for the Yang, a broken line for the Yin, and a point for the Tao.